yvesh/plg_jooag_shariff/README.md

 Dedicated for Joomla!
 Deutschland Facebook Group https://www.facebook.com/groups/joomla.deutschland/

 and for Joomla User Group Hamburg http://jug-hamburg.de/ (the main reason for this plugin :-)

+<h3>Usage as Shortcode</h3>
+You can put into your content or custom_html module the following shortcode: <code>{shariff}</code> .
+If you use a custom_html Module, please set the Option "Prepare Content" to Yes.